 What is version control?

-I've been coding for the last 14 hours, so I don't really remember what I changed that's causing this.
+I've been coding for the last 14 hours, so I don't really remember what I changed that's causing it.

 All I know is that the data layer of the app worked yesterday (or was it the day before?).
 Now, instead of stock prices, I'm getting a bunch of errors on my screen.

-I tried to undo my way out of this mess, but... it's 2006, so my IDE can only revert about 5 minutes' worth of my sloppy midnight coding.
+I tried to undo the changes that led to this mess, but... it's 2006, so my IDE can only revert about 5 minutes' worth of my sloppy midnight coding.

-...unless my Windows 98 PC doesn't crash randomly and corrupt all my open files in the first place.
+...unless my Windows 98 PC crashes randomly and corrupts all my open files first.

 I'm desperate.
 My only hope is the backup I made yesterday... or was it last week?
 Was it on a USB stick?
 Or maybe on a CD?